• Buy From Us

 Psychotherapy

 People suffering from schizophrenia may benefit from psychotherapy, also known as talk therapy.
-Mental health professionals who have been trained to work with people who have this condition may be able to provide unique tools and strategies to help manage symptoms.
+Mental health professionals trained to work with people with this condition may be able to provide unique tools and strategies to help manage symptoms.
 Different therapeutic approaches, such as the ones listed below, can be tailored to address the most difficult-to-treat behaviors and symptoms:

-• Cognitive-behavioral therapy (CBT): Assists people in understanding how their distorted thoughts contribute to their symptoms and behaviors.
+• Cognitive-behavioural therapy (CBT): Assists people in understanding how their distorted thoughts contribute to their symptoms and behaviors.

 • Supportive psychotherapy: Assists a person in processing their experiences and coping with schizophrenia.